shaikallu786/PhishingGuard/README.md

 cd PhishingGuard
 python3 train_phishing.py
 streamlit run app_streamlit.py
-📌 Future Enhancements
-Add deep-learning model (BERT / DistilBERT)

-Add email header analysis

-Add attachment scanning

-Deploy on cloud (Streamlit Cloud / Render / HuggingFace)

-Expand dataset with more real-world phishing examples

-🤝 Contributing
+##🤝 Contributing

 Pull requests are welcome!
-For major changes, please open an issue first to discuss the change.
+For major changes, please open an issue first to discuss the change

-📜 License
+##📜 License
 This project is licensed under the MIT License.